Luzado pitches 6 shutout innings to help Miami beat Reds 2-1

 Jesús Sánchez hit a two-run homer in the first, his sixth homer of the year and his second in two days.
 Miami won the final two games of the series after losing 11 in a row to Cincinnati over the past two years.

 The Marlins’ Anthony Bender pitched two scoreless innings and was helped by two double plays.
-Dylan Floro gave up a run in the ninth on Joey Votto’s sacrifice fly but struck out Kyle Farmer with a runner on second to end the game for his seventh save in 11 chances, completing a two-hitter.
+Dylan Floro gave up a run in the ninth on Votto’s sacrifice fly but earned his seventh save in 11 chances.

-The Reds were unhappy with plate umpire Edwin Moscoso from start to finish.
-They argued when Votto was called out on a 3-2 pitch in the first inning with two on and one out.
-Eugenio Súarez complained when he was called out on strikes in the seventh, and he was ejected.

-Cincinnati manager David Bell was also ejected for arguing a strike call on Farmer in the ninth.

 Miami won with four hits.
 The Reds’ Tyler Mahle (10-5) allowed two runs in seven innings.

-The only hit Luzardo allowed was a double by Jonathan India to begin the game.
+The only hit Luzardo gave up was a double by Jonathan India to begin the game.
 Luzardo retired 14 batters in a row before he hit Votto to start the seventh and exited.
-Votto was erased on a double play.
+Votto was erased on a double play, and Luzardo lowered his ERA from 9.67 to 7.19.

+“I felt really good today, just under control, calm on the mound and basically really confident,” Luzardo said.

 The Reds’ Tyler Naquin went went 0 for 2 with a walk, ending his 17-game hitting streak.
 He reached in the second inning when second baseman Jazz Chisholm Jr. failed to field a tough grounder and was charged with an error.